Chinese Culture in the Diaspora

 In 2014, there are more than four million people of Chinese ancestry in the United States.
 This number includes people of mixed ancestry, those whose relatives emigrated from China several generations ago, and recent immigrants, as well as people from families who came to the United States after earlier settlement in other countries such as Southeast Asia, Canada, Latin America, and the Caribbean.
 Most reside in California or New York, but they also live in other areas, including historical concentrations in the Mississippi Delta region and fast-growing new populations in Texas.

-The China program provides an opportunity for reunion among those sustaining traditional culture in China, as well as in the diaspora.
-It is a gathering of old and new friends, an experience in which people can explore connections and continuities through culture and art making.
-Local artists participate every day of the Festival—engaging with the master artists from China in demonstrations, workshops, and performances.
+The China program provided an opportunity for reunion among those sustaining traditional culture in China, as well as in the diaspora.
+It was a gathering of old and new friends, an experience in which people could explore connections and continuities through culture and art making.
+Local artists participated every day of the Festival—engaging with the master artists from China in demonstrations, workshops, and performances.

-On June 29, the program presents Diaspora Day to celebrate the global fluidity of Chinese culture—from the cuisine that can be found in virtually every corner of the world to the music emerging from the underground.
-Through food demonstrations, spoken word performances, and even a look at Washington, D.C.’s own Chinatown, Diaspora Day activities demonstrate how culture thrives through dynamic, diverse, and often transformative interactions.
+On June 29, the program presented Diaspora Day to celebrate the global fluidity of Chinese culture—from the cuisine that can be found in virtually every corner of the world to the music emerging from the underground.
+Through food demonstrations, spoken word performances, and even a look at Washington, D.C.’s own Chinatown, Diaspora Day activities demonstrated how culture thrives through dynamic, diverse, and often transformative interactions.

 LOCAL FESTIVAL PARTICIPANTS

-Among the local individuals and organizations participating in the China program both on Diaspora Day and throughout the other nine days:
+Among the local individuals and organizations who participated in the China program both on Diaspora Day and throughout the other nine days: